 Key Takeaways

 - Link building ROI compounds over time.
 PPC stops the moment you stop paying.
-Links continue generating traffic for years.
+Links continue generating search traffic for years.
 A 12-month link building investment typically breaks even by months 6–8 and delivers pure profit thereafter.

-- Real example: a SaaS client invested ~$30K over 6 months in digital PR and saw a 2,203% traffic increase — organic traffic that would cost far more to replicate with paid ads indefinitely.
+- Real example: a SaaS client invested ~$30K over 6 months in digital PR and saw a 2,203% traffic increase — organic organic traffic that would cost far more to replicate with paid ads indefinitely.

-This guide shows you how to calculate link building ROI before you invest, how to track it during a campaign, and how to evaluate it after — using real numbers from real campaigns, not hypothetical math.
+This guide shows you how to calculate link building ROI before you invest, how to track it during a campaign, and how to evaluate it after — using real numbers from real backlink campaigns, not hypothetical math.

 Why Measuring Link Building ROI Is Hard (and Why Most People Get It Wrong)